FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 As you can see from the sample code above, we need to define an app object as the entry of the app and control the different activities.

-An app can be defined by using the following markup statments:
+An app can be defined by using the following markup statements:

     <app hbd-name="firstSample">
         <!-- define the assets of the app, such as the activities, the UI resource, and so on -->